Inflation and property equities – time to get ‘real’

 However, there is a distinction between property sectors.
 When it comes to rental negotiations, rising inflation tends to have a bigger positive effect on sectors that have pricing power.

-The acceleration in real estate trends as a result of COVID-19 [as discussed in our recent article] has seen certain sectors negatively impacted such as shopping centres, regional malls and hotels.
+The acceleration in real estate trends as a result of COVID-19 has seen certain sectors negatively impacted such as shopping centres, regional malls and hotels.
 However, others have been uplifted by strong secular tailwinds, such as e-commerce, cloud computing and changing demographics.
 Industrial, logistics and real estate tech (eg. cell towers, data centres) are among the sectors that are likely to benefit the most.

-We do not know the exact direction or magnitude that inflation and yields will take, but believe it is becoming increasingly difficult to overlook an asset class that currently has an attractive valuation [see link to previous article], offers structural and secular growth and is capable of providing effective protection from inflation.
+We do not know the exact direction or magnitude that inflation and yields will take, but believe it is becoming increasingly difficult to overlook an asset class that currently has an attractive valuation, offering structural and secular growth and is capable of providing effective protection from inflation.

 1BofA Global Research, The Case for Real Assets, 25 March 2021.

 2Source: FactSet, Janus Henderson Investors, as at 22 March 2021.
 Based on rolling quarterly data since 1990 for listed property equities (FTSE EPRA NAREIT Developed Index) versus 10-year US Treasury yields.
 Correlation measures the strength of a relationship between two variables.
 A low correlation suggests a weak relationship, ie. both variables move in opposite directions while a high correlation suggest a strong relationship with both variables moving in the same direction.